-[36] Note that the estimate of λ as $\lambda = N/t$ is univocal and independent of the estimate of α and k, for which the choice of an estimation method must face several options.
-Commonly used methods for the estimate are maximum likelihood, method of moments, and probability weighted moments [e.g., Madsen et al., 1997], while valid alternatives are represented by the cited optimal bias robust estimation [Dupuis, 1999], the De Haan method [e.g., Naess and Clausen, 2001] or the generalized maximum likelihood method [Martins and Stedinger, 2001].
+Note that the estimate of $\lambda$ as $\hat{\lambda} = N/t$ is univocal and independent of the estimate of $\alpha$ and k, for which the choice of an estimation method must face several options.
+Commonly used methods for the estimate are Maximum Likelihood, Method of Moments and Probability Weighted Moments [e.g. Madsen et al., 1997], while valid alternatives are represented by the cited optimal bias robust estimation [Dupuis, 2000], the De Haan method [e.g. Naess and Clausen 2001] or the Generalized Maximum Likelihood method [Martins and Stedinger, 2001].

-[37] The comparison of different estimation methods is a very delicate problem that goes beyond the scope of the paper: see Madsen et al. [1997] or Martins and Stedinger [2001] for examples of such comparisons.
-Preliminary analyses on the data set used in our application, however, have shown that the choice of the estimation method seems to be of secondary importance with respect to the choice of the peak selection procedure or of the correct truncation level.
-We therefore decided to concentrate on the latter problems, and to use maximum likelihood estimators for α and k, obtained with the method reported by Davison and Smith [1990].
+The comparison of different estimation methods is a very delicate problem that goes beyond the scope of the paper: see Madsen et al. [1997] or Martins and Stedinger [2001] for examples of such comparisons.
+Preliminary analyses on the dataset used in our application, however, have shown that the choice of the estimation method seems to be of secondary importance with respect to the choice of the peak selection procedure or of the correct truncation level.
+We therefore decided to concentrate on the latter problems, and to use Maximum Likelihood estimators for $\alpha$ and k, obtained with the method reported in Davison and Smith [1990].

-[38] Once an estimate \hat{q}T is obtained, a crucial point, also for meaningful comparison with AMS methods, is the measure of the accuracy of the estimate.
-This is often given as the variance of the T-year estimate, $var(\hat{q}T)$.
-The variance of the estimation of \hat{q}T can be obtained in different ways.
+Once an estimate $\hat{q}T$ is obtained, a crucial point, also for meaningful comparison with AMS methods, is the measure of the accuracy of the estimate.
+This is often given as the variance of the T-year estimate, $var(\hat{q}T)$ .
+The variance of the estimation of $\hat{q_T}$ can be obtained in different ways:

-[39] 1.
-Asymptotic formulas usually give poor approximations of the actual variance [e.g., Madsen et al., 1997], due to the markedly non-Gaussian form of the probability distribution of \hat{q}T .
-An interesting common feature of such formulas is the fact that $\operatorname{var}(\hat{q}T)$ tends to scale with 1/N for all the estimation methods.
+(i) asymptotic formulas, that usually give poor approximations of the actual variance [e.g. Madsen et al., 1997], due to the markedly non-gaussian form of the probability distribution of $\hat{q}T$ .
+An interesting common feature of such formulas is the fact that $var(\hat{q}T)$ tends to scale with 1/N for all the estimation methods.
 This fact gives a clear clue of the importance of increasing the size of the available sample.

-[40] 2.
-Monte Carlo simulations [e.g., Madsen et al., 1997; Martins and Stedinger, 2001] are very effective for comparing estimation methods from simulated data but have a major drawback in the fact that they require sampling from a known distribution while the actual distribution is unknown (at least regarding the parameter values).
+(ii) Monte Carlo simulations [e.g. Madsen et al., 1997; Martins and Stedinger, 2001], that are very effective for comparing estimation methods from simulated data, but have a major drawback in the fact that they require sampling from a known distribution while the actual distribution is unknown (at least regarding the parameter values).
 Taking the sample parameters as the true values, or even carrying out a nonparametric bootstrap (with the empirical frequency distribution as a reference), does not remove the strong assumption that the finite reference sample is equivalent to the whole population [Fortin et al., 1997].

-[41] 3.
-Bayesian inference [e.g., Wood and Rodriguez-Iturbe, 1975; Kuczera, 1999] is another way, in which case the estimation itself is bypassed and the probability distribution of q_T , intended as a random variable, can be formally written and explicitly computed (see Appendix C).
-Applications of Bayesian inference in the framework of partial duration series are given by Rasmussen and Rosbjerg [1991] and Madsen and Rosbjerg [1997].
-This method does not present the problems reported above, since it does not require hypotheses of Gaussianity or uniformity between sample and parent distribution.
-Moreover, the result of Bayesian inference is much more informative with respect to other methods, since it gives the whole pdf of q_T , and not only an estimated value and its variance.
+(iii) Bayesian inference [e.g., Wood and Rodriguez-Iturbe, 1975; Kuczera, 1999], in which case the estimation itself is bypassed and the probability distribution of $q_T$ , intended as a random variable, can be formally written and explicitly computed (see Appendix C).
+Applications of Bayesian inference in the framework of partial duration series can be found in Rasmussen and Rosbjerg [1991] and Madsen and Rosbjerg [1997].
+This method does not present the problems reported above, since it does not require hypotheses of gaussianity or uniformity between sample and parent distribution.
+Moreover, the result of Bayesian inference is much more informative with respect to other methods, since it gives the whole pdf of $q_T$ , and not only an estimated value and its variance.
 The only drawback of the method is a practical one, concerning some numerical difficulties to overcome, due to the necessity to carry out multidimensional numerical integrations.